McTavishLab/extensiphy/README.md

 ### Apt-get dependency install
-Almost all programs for running Extensiphy are available with apt-get.
-Hisat2 is not available with apt-get.
+Many programs for running Extensiphy are available with apt-get.
 Run the commands found below to install:

 ```bash
 apt-get install raxml